 For couples that have already been together for a while or want to experience what an island wedding is like there’s even a chance to renew your vows on a boat.
 How romantic and unforgettable is that?

-When it comes to romance, the BVI are hard to beat.
+When it comes to romance, the BVI is hard to beat.

 Which Is More Affordable?

 In terms of prices for food, transport and daily activities, both destinations come pretty close.
 However the cost that sets these island chains apart the most is the price for accommodation.

 As the BVI is more expensive than the USVI in this aspect, a vacation in the British Virgin Islands is, overall, more expensive.
 But that comes with lots of perks, as accommodation there offers vacationers a luxurious and private atmosphere.